 Thus far this build has been a little different.
 I usually sequester myself in the Mad Scientist’s Lair, and while cackling gleefully, immerse myself in my latest obsession…er…build.
-As those of you Out There who engage in this activity know, it’s mostly a solo activity, interrupted for bathroom breaks, refilling of the beverage of choice (with sharp things and potentially hazardous chemicals, I think alcohol consumption should not be part of that scenario…unless your local hospital ER has cute nurses and you’re more desperate than I am), and sometimes sustenance to keep the vision from blurring.
+As those of you Out There who engage in this activity know, it’s mostly a solo activity, interrupted for bathroom breaks, refilling of the beverage of choice (with sharp things and potentially hazardous chemicals, I think alcohol consumption should not be part of that scenario…unless your local hospital ER has cute nurses and you’re more desperate than I am) (assuming that’s even possible), and sometimes sustenance to keep the vision from blurring.
 Okay, so maybe you don’t build that way, but I certainly do…or had until this build.

 A dear friend of mine (for whom I had built the M3 Stuart) wants to see how I progress from a pile of parts and pieces through the Process of Modeling Glory (TM) and manage to end up with something that looks like [INSERT MODEL TYPE HERE].
 Yes, this site is informative for her, but the process of Q&A can be rather cumbersome.
 So she’s been sitting next to me while I’ve been working.
 Being a simple-minded sod with limited multitasking capabilities, this has upset my routine of clip, scrape, diddle, and fit and then take pictures for inclusion here.
 So the beginning of this is a bit off from my usual form.
 That said…

 First look at the parts shows judicious use of slide molding.
 The main gun barrel was molded in one piece including the muzzle and rifling.
 I usually use metal barrels whenever possible but the kit’s plastic barrel seems good enough to use instead.
 Parts count is high but they all seem to be well molded without flash.
 I’ll see as I go along how the fitment of these parts works out.